Reproducing topological properties with quasi-Majorana states: Majorana non-locality and topological Josephson effect

-\co{Recently, a coupled quantum dot-nanowire device has been proposed to measure Majorana non-locality.} Majorana non-locality, the spatial separation of two Majorana states, can be expressed as the ratio between the couplings $\Gamma_1, \Gamma_2$ of the two Majorana states to a probing lead.
+References~\onlinecite{Clarke2017, Prada2017} express Majorana non-locality as the ratio between the couplings $\Gamma_1, \Gamma_2$ of the two Majorana states to a probing lead.
 In Ref.~\onlinecite{Clarke2017}, a `quality factor' $q = 1 - \Gamma_2/\Gamma_1$ is defined, with $q = 0$ denoting two strongly coupled local Majorana states ($\Gamma_1 = \Gamma_2$), and $q = 1$ denoting complete non-locality ($\Gamma_2 = 0$).
-References~\onlinecite{Clarke2017, Prada2017} proposed a coupled quantum dot-nanowire device, see Fig.~\ref{fig:setup}(b), to determine the quality factor with a local probe, which has been experimentally implemented in Ref.~\onlinecite{Deng2017}.
-The spectum of the hybrid quantum dot-nanowire device shows anti-crossing quantum dot states and a flat zero-energy state as a function of the quantum dot chemical potential in case of well-separated Majorana states, with $E_\text{M}, \Gamma_2 \ll \Gamma_1$.
+References~\onlinecite{Clarke2017, Prada2017} propose a coupled quantum dot-nanowire device, see Fig.~\ref{fig:setup}(b), to determine the quality factor with a local probe, which has been experimentally implemented in Ref.~\onlinecite{Deng2017}.
+The spectrum of the hybrid quantum dot-nanowire device shows anti-crossing quantum dot states and a flat zero-energy state as a function of the quantum dot chemical potential in case of well-separated Majorana states, with $E_\text{M}, \Gamma_2 \ll \Gamma_1$.
 When the Majorana states are closer together, the increasing coupling of the second Majorana to the quantum dot results in increasingly asymmetric diamond-like shapes in the lowest energy level across the resonance with the quantum dot states.
 Hence, the measurement of the energy levels in the hybrid device allows to determine the Majorana non-locality with a local probe.